• 中文核心期刊要目总览

 • 日本科学技术振兴机构数据库(JST)

-Abstract: In this study, the role of extraction barriers in transport layer (TL) optimization, a long-term misunderstanding has been clarified.
+• Abstract: In this study, a long-term misunderstanding of the role of extraction barriers in transport layer (TL) optimization, is clarified.
 It is generally believed that high extraction barriers (>0.026 eV) result in low power conversion efficiency (PCE).
-However, present research revealed that efficient charge separation could be achievable even with barriers as high as 0.3 eV.
-Then a comprehensive computational analysis of over 10,000 simulated solar cells was conducted, and a universal design principle: minimizing the voltage drop across the TL is the key for maintaining high PCE, regardless of the extraction barrier was identified.
-Experimental validation of this principle was followed in perovskite solar cells, and exceptional efficiency was achieved for 0.3 eV barrier, which was widely considered impossible before.
-To make these results practical, an evaluation factor (θ) was developed, which integrates various TL parameters including extraction barrier, thickness, carrier mobility, and dielectric constant into a single, easy-to-calculate metric.
+However, the present research revealed that efficient charge separation could be achieved even with barriers as high as 0.3 eV.
+A comprehensive computational analysis of over 10 000 simulated solar cells was then conducted, and a universal design principle was identified: minimizing the voltage drop across the TL is key for maintaining high PCE, regardless of the extraction barrier.
+Experimental validation of this principle was followed in perovskite solar cells, and exceptional efficiency was achieved for a 0.3 eV barrier, which was widely considered impossible before.
+To make these results practical, an evaluation factor (θ) was developed, which integrates various TL parameters, including extraction barrier, thickness, carrier mobility, and dielectric constant into a single, easy-to-calculate metric.
 This tool enables rapid and overall assessment of TL effectiveness, significantly accelerating the design and optimization process.

 /